qmlbook/qmlbook/docs/javascript/javascript.rst

     a[98] // contains the value undefined
   }

-Also for people coming from C++ or Java which are used to a OO language JS just works different.
-JS is not purely an OO language it is a so called prototype based language.
+Also for people coming from C++ or Java which are used to an OO language JS just works differently.
+JS is not purely an OO language it is a so-called prototype based language.
 Each object has a prototype object.
 An object is created based on his prototype object.
 Please read more about this in the book `Javascript the Good Parts by Douglas Crockford <http://javascript.crockford.com>`_ or watch the video below.

 .. youtube:: hQVTIJBZook